Vegan Peanut Butter Blondies

 Notes

-• Store these vegan peanut butter blondies in an airtight container in the fridge for up to five days or freeze them for up to six months.
+• Store these vegan banana blondies in an airtight container in the fridge for up to five days or freeze them for up to six months.

 • Optional addition: sprinkle 1/4 cup of chopped peanuts on top of the batter before baking.